 - ½ teaspoon dried rosemary

 - ½ teaspoon dried basil

-- 1 vegetable bouillon cube
+- 1 teaspoon Better Than Bouillon, no chicken base or vegetable bouillon cube

 - ½ cup thinly sliced carrots cut into coins